jousemarquez/MarquezFloresD001/README.md

 ## Practice Focus

 📱 **Topic: Introduction to Flutter Basics**

+> [!NOTE]
+> Update: 2024-01-07
+> - Update refresh button as class apart with UNICODE text.
+> - Update chevron to prepare next class about Routes.
+> - Update CounterButtons as class apart.
+> - Update counter functionallity to set 0 as initial value, also negative numbers are not displayed anymore.

 In Part 1, we will cover the fundamental concepts of Flutter, including: